helium/HIP/0000-designate-mobile-network-onboarding-fees-and-device-definition.md

 An additional drawback is that this HIP does not include the number of active radios, which may be a better metric of active devices.
 However, under guidance of the Helium Foundation, using Hotspots as the active device is easier to implement.

 ## Alternatives
 One alternative is to do nothing, and keep Onboarding Fees as zero (0).
-However, this would hinder the daily HNT emissions to the MOBILE SubDAO treasury since the A score would remain zero (0).
+However, this would hinder the daily HNT emissions to the MOBILE subDAO treasury since the A score would remain one (1).

 Another alternative is to change the way the A score is calculated to benefit the HNT emissions of the MOBILE Network; however, this would require a vote with veHNT instead of veMOBILE.